 A penalty notice is a fine issued to parents or carers for their child's unauthorised absence from school.
-A penalty notice is an alternative to being prosecuted under Section 444 of the Education Act 1996.
 In Sefton, penalty notices are most often used for unauthorised absence/holidays in term time.

 Penalty notices are sent through the post.
 The penalty notice contains information explaining how and where to pay.

 Taking Children out of School During Term Time

 The law was changed in 2013 and made it clear that head teachers may not grant leave of absence during term time unless there are exceptional circumstances.